o-ran-sc/ric-plt-lib-rmr/docs/user-guide.rst

 case of a received message, it is possible that the response needs to be larger than the payload associated with the inbound message.
-In order to use the return to sender function, the source infomration in the orignal message must be present in the response; information which cannot be added to a message buffer allocated through the standard RMR allocation function.
+In order to use the return to sender function, the source information in the original message must be present in the response; information which cannot be added to a message buffer allocated through the standard RMR allocation function.
 To allocate a buffer with a larger